Corey Dickerson Player Props: Nationals vs. Braves

 Braves Pitching Rankings

-- The Braves pitching staff is second in the league with a collective 9.6 strikeouts per nine innings.

-- The Braves have a 3.80 team ERA that ranks eighth across all MLB pitching staffs.
+- The Braves have a 3.74 team ERA that ranks sixth among all league pitching staffs.

-- Braves pitchers combine to give up 61 home runs (one per game), the fourth-fewest in baseball.
+- Braves pitchers combine to allow the fourth-fewest home runs in baseball (62 total, one per game).

-- Smith-Shawver starts for the first time this season for the Braves.

-- The 20-year-old right-hander has pitched out of the bullpen one time this season.

 © 2023 Data Skrive.
 All rights reserved.